Hulk Hogan: Fifth return to WWE (2018–2025)

-On July 15, 2018, Hogan was reinstated into the WWE Hall of Fame.
+Hogan returned to the WWE in 2018, and apologized to WWE wrestlers in a backstage statement.
+Several African-American wrestlers, including The New Day, Titus O'Neil, Mark Henry, Shelton Benjamin and JTG doubted the sincerity of Hogan's apology, due to Hogan warning wrestlers to be "mindful about being recorded without their knowledge" during his apology instead of addressing his comments.
+On July 15, 2018, he was reinstated into the WWE Hall of Fame.
 Vince McMahon stated, "I knew he wasn't racist. ...
 He said some racist things.
 He should pay for that, and he did."
 Hogan made his on-screen return on November 2, 2018, as the host of Crown Jewel.
 On January 7, 2019, Hogan returned to Raw to present a tribute to Gene Okerlund, who had died five days prior.

 During the following years, Hogan appeared on several WWE events, like the 2019 and 2020 Hall of Fame ceremonies, where he inducted Brutus Beefcake in 2019 and was inducted for a second time as part of the New World Order (with Scott Hall, Kevin Nash and Sean Waltman) in 2020.
 He also hosted the 35th and 37th editions of WrestleMania, along with Alexa Bliss and Titus O'Neil respectively.
 He also participated at Crown Jewel 2019, where he was the captain of a team opposing Ric Flair's team.
+On January 23, 2023, Hogan appeared on RAW's 30th anniversary show.
 On January 6, 2025, Hogan made his final appearance at a professional wrestling event during the Raw debut on Netflix, where alongside Jimmy Hart he cut a promo advertising his Real American Beer.
 Hogan was heavily booed by the crowd, which received widespread coverage in the media.